HasanBeker2/hasanbeker.com-AI-Virtual-Assistant/README.md

 # AI-Powered Chatbot for WordPress

 ## Introduction
-Hi friends, in this project, I will show you how to create an AI-powered chatbot on WordPress like the one on my portfolio website, [hasanbeker.com](https://hasanbeker.com).
+In this project, I generated an AI-powered chatbot on WordPress like the one on my portfolio website, [hasanbeker.com](https://hasanbeker.com).
 This chatbot is designed to provide information about me, Hasan Beker, and it is built from scratch without using any third-party services or plugins.
-This guide will help you understand how AI chatbots are built so you can create one for your own website or offer it as a freelancing service to your clients.

 ## Features
 - **Online Status**: Displays the chatbot's availability.